Gaurav2543/Gaurav2543/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/gaurav-bhole-38604b240/)
 - ✉️ [Email](mailto:gaurav.bhole@research.iiit.ac.in)

-<sub>“The most profound discoveries aren’t just in data, but in experience.”</sub>
+<sub>“The most profound discoveries aren’t just found in data, but in experiences.”</sub>